When it came time to create a registry for his wedding, David McGuiggan and his mother disagreed over a single word: a Honeyfund.

 Alternatives to Honeyfund

-So if you’re sure you wanted a cash or honeymoon registry, there’s no need to settle on one obvious choice.
+So if you’re sure you want a cash or honeymoon registry, there’s no need to settle on one obvious choice.
 Read on for some places you might want to consider.

 1. Honeymoon Wishes